-Oman provides its citizens with extensive social services.
-Human development indices have improved with respect to income, education, health, life expectancy, and education.
-Government assistance for the poor helps relieve poverty but remains insufficient.
-According to the Ministry of Social Development, 84,000 people benefited from social assistance programs in 2013.
-In 2013, the social housing fund was doubled, bringing the number of beneficiaries to 4,400.
-Pensions and social insurance have been widened to include both public and private sector employees.
-Nationals employed in the private sector are guaranteed a minimum monthly wage, which was raised in July 2013 by 62% to 325 Omani rial (approx. \$825 or €630).
+Oman provides its citizens with reasonable social services.
+Human development indices have improved with respect to income, health, life expectancy and education.
+Pensions and social insurance include both public and private sector employees.
+The bulk of social programs are funded using oil revenues and there is no employer-contribution insurance scheme.
+A substantial effort to help relieve poverty and youth unemployment was made after the Arab Spring, but the fall in oil revenues since 2014 has tended to reverse the trend.
+According to the Ministry of Social Development, only 84,000 people benefited from social assistance programs in 2015.
+Nationals employed in the private sector are guaranteed a minimum monthly wage, which has not been raised since July 2013 (325 Omani rial, approx. \$825 or €30).
 Foreign workers have no access to the welfare system.
-There are no state-sponsored insurance schemes, but rather a monthly allowance of 150 Omani rial (\$390 or €290) for jobseekers registered at the Ministry of Manpower has existed since 2011.
-So far, these efforts have done little to relieve the alarming rate of endemic poverty and youth unemployment among nationals (estimated to be around 30% for youth age 15 to 24 years).
+There are no state-sponsored insurance schemes.
+A monthly allowance of 150 Omani rial (\$390 or €290) for jobseekers registered at the Ministry of Manpower was created in 2011 but this was shut down in 2014.
+Rates of endemic poverty - especially outside Muscat - and unemployment among nationals are alarming.
+According to a study released by the National Center for Statistics and Information (NCSI) in 2016, only 47% of Omanis found jobs following graduation and it takes in average 3.5 years for fresh Omani graduates to find employment.
+Unemployment is estimated to be around 30% for youth aged 15 to 24 years.

-The basic law prohibits discrimination on the basis of "gender, origin, color, language, religion, sect, domicile, or social status."
+The Basic Law prohibits discrimination on the basis of "gender, origin, color, language, religion, sect, domicile, or social status."
 There are no formal restrictions for either males or females in education, jobs or public services.
-Indeed, girls outnumber boys in enrollment rates in primary (100.8%) and post-secondary education (145.1%) and have almost equal rates in secondary education (95%, World Bank data for 2013).
+Indeed, girls outnumber boys in enrollment rates in primary (109%) and post-secondary education (145%) and have almost equal rates in secondary education (World Bank data for 2015).